mcu-tools/mcuboot/docs/design.md

     -------------------------------------------------'
 ```

-Any of the above three states results in mcuboot attempting to swap images.
+Any of the above three states results in MCUboot attempting to swap images.

-Otherwise, mcuboot does not attempt to swap images, resulting in one of the
+Otherwise, MCUboot does not attempt to swap images, resulting in one of the
 other three swap types, as illustrated by State IV.

 ```